kalnikos/How-the-economic-crisis-of-2008-effected-the-London-real-estate-market/README.md

 The chart show as a big decline in sold houses after 2008.
 In total, half of the houses were sold compared to the previews year.
 ![sold_houses_over the years](https://user-images.githubusercontent.com/66875726/91078294-1b1c5a00-e64b-11ea-9c81-79b305a82a8e.png)

-## Let’s see also the distribution of the sold houses prices over the years
+## Let’s see also the distribution of the sold houses prices over the years, the number of the sold houses and the level of the prices per mont

 ![sold_houses](https://user-images.githubusercontent.com/66875726/91079400-ac400080-e64c-11ea-96a5-f51d86119494.png)